How Much Does a Revocable Trust Cost in Florida?

 Often the first question we get asked about a Revocable Living Trust is "How much does a Revocable Living Trust Cost in Florida?"

-Quick Answer to How much a Revocable Trust Costs in Florida: Revocable Trusts in Florida can be as inexpensive as $200, but most standard revocable trusts run $1500 from our firm.
+Quick Answer to How much a Revocable Trust Costs in Florida: Revocable Trusts in Florida can be as inexpensive as $200 for our online Revocable Gun Trust, but for a Florida revocable trust that is supported by an attorney the cost is between $600 and $2500, with most being in the $1500 range.

 To learn more about the costs of a Revocable Trust in Florida and issues that may effect the cost continue reading below.